 Conclusion: Sodium copper chlorophyllin injection into the uterus helps surgeons more rapidly and effectively locate lymph nodes for dissection during hysterectomy.
 This significantly shortened operating times, which reduces risk for patients.

 Dr. Chris Reynolds comments:

-One wonders if, given the potent hemostatic effect of Chlorophyllin, which contains a cereal grass extract, that operating time may also have been shortened because of reduced bleeding at the operation site.
+Given the potent hemostatic effect of Chlorophyllin, which contains a cereal grass extract, operating time may also be shortened because of reduced capillary bleeding at the operation site.
 One frequently sees this when suturing skin wounds.
-Wheatgrass, because it effectively reduces or stops small vessel bleeding, obviates the need for adrenaline that is commonly used as a vasoconstrictor.
+Because wheatgrass effectively reduces or stops small vessel bleeding, the need for adrenaline, commonly used as a vasoconstrictor, is significantly reduced.